brandenlopez-909/brandenlopez-909.Github.io/_posts/2019-07-29-GroupProject.md

 ![scatterplot](/assets/img/unnamed-chunk-6-1.png)

-This is ugly but as we see there must be transformations in order to attain a correlation between predictors and the response.
+While it is ugly, we see there must be transformations in order to attain a linear model with more than one variable.

-### Diagnostics
+### Diagnostics Part 1

+Now that we done basic exploration in our data, we address the non-linear trends we found.
+Using 3 very important plots in statistics: Residuals vs fitted, Normal, Q-Q, and Scale-Location plots.
+Residual vs Fitted tells us if our redidual(the difference between the observed value and predicted value) fit as a linear model.
+Normal Q-Q tells us if our data comes from the same distribution, and Scale-Location tells if the residuals are evenly spread and have similar variances.

 ``` r
 test1 <- test0